- Of Mississippi’s Medicare beneficiaries, 22 percent are eligible due to a disability, rather than age.

-- Nearly 55 percent of Mississippi Medicare beneficiaries have stand-alone Medicare Part D prescription drug plans.
+- Nearly half of Mississippi Medicare beneficiaries have stand-alone Medicare Part D prescription drug plans.

 - Per-enrollee Original Medicare spending in Mississippi is the fourth-highest in the nation.